 While many employees are willing to go the extra mile, their overtime leads to a negative work-life balance.
 For that reason, most companies pay extra for the time beyond the regular hours.
-Since all expenses need to be included in the project budget, it’s important to know how much money will go into overtime compensation.
+Since all expenses should be included in the project budget, it’s important to know how much money will go into overtime compensation.

 Some resource management tools make this task easier by providing reports you can pull from the timesheets.
 In Teamdeck, you can create an auto-updating compensation report that will help you manage overtime.
-Simply choose the data points you need and enter your team’s overtime rates (you can use different rates for different team members).
+Simply choose the data points you need and enter your team’s overtime rates.
+You can use different rates for different team members.
 As the project goes on, all you have to do is open your report and check the current overtime spendings.
 You can even share the report link with your payroll team to make their jobs easier as well.

 Overtime compensation report in Teamdeck